19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Dazed.md

 # Dazed

-While you are dazed you are unable to take [Reactions](../Game%20Procedures/Reaction.md).
+While a creature is dazed it is unable to take [Reactions](../Game%20Procedures/Reaction.md).